 Instead, use your internal cover letter as an opportunity to craft a narrative about your experience at the company, your commitment to your job, and how your target position fits into your long-term career goals.

 Companies want to keep and reward their existing talent.
-Show management that not only is hiring you easier, but also that you’d excel in the new position and are excited to grow along with the company.
+Your cover letter should show the management hiring you is easier than recruiting externally, and that you’d excel in the new position and are excited to grow along with the company.

 Starting a cover letter the right way will catch management’s attention, and get them to start an honest conversation with you about your potential transfer or promotion.